Willemstad, Curaçao, Curaçao Port Guide

 Top Things to Do

-- Explore the colorful Handelskade waterfront, lined with cafes and shops.
+- Explore the iconic Handelskade, lined with pastel-colored buildings and waterfront cafes.

-- Discover the vibrant arts scene at the Curaçao Art Museum.
+- Discover the vibrant local culture at the Curaçao Museum.

 Typical Weather

-Willemstad enjoys a tropical climate, characterized by warm temperatures year-round, typically ranging from 75°F to 90°F (24°C to 32°C).
-The dry season from December to April is considered the best time to visit, while the rainy season runs from May to November, with occasional showers.
+Willemstad enjoys a tropical climate, characterized by warm temperatures year-round, averaging around 80°F (27°C).
+The best time to visit is during the dry season from December to April, while the wet season from May to November may bring occasional rain showers.

 What to Pack